Home > Blog > Blog > Beware of 3+ Scams That Target Freelance Writers

 Also, consider this gray area: the websites that promise you unique lists of freelance jobs, if you’ll pay a monthly subscription fee.
 (Red flag: No samples will be offered, no free trial.
 No other benefits, just job lists.)

-Heads up: Most of those job ads are simply scraped up from Craigslist and other places you could look at yourself, for free.
-And most of them pay about $20 per blog post.
+Heads up: Most of those job ads are simply scraped up from the Internet that you could look at yourself, for free.
+And most of them pay $20 per blog post.

 When job listings are worth a fee